Anti-Ghost-Ping/Anti-Ghost-Ping/README.md

+# Anti Ghost Ping

+## Status
-# This is not the production bot code nor a working bot
-The bot is getting a rewrite in rust and this is the repo for all that stuff yeah
+This is not the production bot code nor a working bot The bot is getting a rewrite in rust and this is the repo for all that stuff yeah

 ## Credits